Kubernetes and Docker: What’s the difference?

 Now that we’ve seen what Docker and Kubernetes are all about, what are the differences between them?

-To be truthful, we can’t compare Docker and Kubernetes directly.
+We can’t compare Docker and Kubernetes directly because they are two very different things.
 There are many different tools under the “Docker” name, and Kubernetes is a single project.
 But if you’re still unsure of the difference, we can probably say:

-Docker Swarm is Docker’s tool for managing containers on a cluster of servers.
+• Docker Swarm is Docker’s tool for managing containers on a cluster of server, using the Docker Engine.

-Kubernetes is a tool for deploying and managing containers on your servers, or in the cloud.
+• Kubernetes is a tool for deploying and managing containers on a cluster of servers, running any compatible container runtime, or even virtual machines.

 Differences between Docker Swarm and Kubernetes